lantunes/cellpylib/README.md

 CellPyLib
 =========

 CellPyLib is a library for working with Cellular Automata, for Python.
-Currently, only uniform 1-dimensional _k_-color cellular automata with periodic boundary conditions are supported.
+Currently, only 1-dimensional _k_-color cellular automata with periodic boundary conditions are supported.
 The size of the neighbourhood can be adjusted.
 The cellular automata produced by this library match the corresponding cellular automata available at [atlas.wolfram.com](http://atlas.wolfram.com).